Rosa von Praunheim: Career

-In the mid-1960s he began his career associated to the New German Cinema.
-He adopted the female stage name Rosa von Praunheim to remember the Pink triangle (Rosa Winkel) that homosexuals were forced to wear in Nazi concentration camps, as well as the Frankfurt neighborhood of Praunheim where he grew up.
+In the mid-1960s, he began his career associated with the New German Cinema.
+He adopted the female stage name Rosa von Praunheim to remember the pink triangle (Rosa Winkel) that homosexuals were forced to wear in Nazi concentration camps, as well as the Frankfurt neighbourhood of Praunheim where he grew up.

 Von Praunheim made his debut with experimental and short movies, like Sisters of the Revolution (1969) and Samuel Beckett (1969), with which he quickly became famous.
 His film Macbeth - Opera by Rosa von Praunheim was shown at documenta V.

 He married actress Carla Egerer (aka Carla Aulaulu) in 1969.
 The marriage ended two years later in divorce.
 During the same period, he collaborated with camerawoman Elfi Mikesch in a number of film projects.
-This artistic friendship and collaboration continues to this day.
+This artistic friendship and collaboration continued.

 At the beginning of his career, von Praunheim also worked as an assistant director for Gregory J. Markopoulos, who dedicated his film (A)lter (A)ction (1968) to him.
 Rainer Werner Fassbinder staged the play Dedicated to Rosa von Praunheim (1969).

 Von Praunheim's first feature film was produced in 1971: The Bed Sausage, a parody of bourgeois marriage.
 It became a cult movie, which had a sequel in 1975 (Berlin Bed Sausage): "Avant-garde cinema also has its masters, its greatest in Germany: Rosa von Praunheim.
 His film The Bed Sausage, which premiered on ZDF, confirmed once again what his works Pink Workers on Golden Street and Sisters of the Revolution, which have already been shown at many festivals, characterise: A mixture of artistic inventiveness, social awareness and humour that is exceedingly rare in Germany."
 (Frankfurter Allgemeine Zeitung).

 In 1971, the director also caused a stir with his film It Is Not the Homosexual Who Is Perverse, But the Society in Which He Lives which led to many gay rights groups being founded and was the beginning of the modern lesbian and gay liberation movement in West Germany and Switzerland: "Rosa von Praunheim's film made an epoch."
 (Frankfurter Rundschau) The film also made Rosa von Praunheim the leading figure of the lesbian and gay movement in West Germany: "It is a personal liberation for Holger Mischwitzky [Rosa von Praunheim] - and a wake-up call for all homosexual men. [...]
 With this film, Rosa von Praunheim became the icon of the gay and lesbian movement in Germany almost overnight."
 (Deutsche Welle).